mihailapuste/Resume/resume.md

 </tr>
 </table>

-* Helped mentor and teach the basics of Angular 2+, and get the to the new co-op students up to speed with our systems
+* Helped mentor and teach the new co-op students the basics of Angular 2+ and get them up to speed with our systems
 * Focused on out-of-sprint issues and continued my work on the dynamic site content generation system
-* Served as consultant in the weekly design and sprint meetings
+* Served as a front-end consultant in the weekly design and sprint meetings

 <br>